-The implementation of the corridor plan will require a partnership between the County Commissioners, APC, and EMPO and private developers to carry out the recommendations and projects and achieve the vision and goals set forth herein.
+The implementation of the corridor plan will require a partnership between the County Commissioners, APC, EMPO, EWSU, land owners, and private developers to carry out the recommendations and projects and achieve the vision and goals set forth herein.
 Many of the transportation projects will be developer driven at the time of proposed development.
-There is only one project, the Roesner Road upgrade and extension, that the County should undertake to promote development and ensure safe and efficient traffic movement.
-Therefore, this project should be identified in both the County's Capital Improvement Program and Plan and preparations made to start to plan for the improvements in advance of development along Roesner Road.
+There are two projects in this Plan that the County should undertake to support development and ensure safe and efficient traffic movement.
+These include the Roesner Road upgrade and the portion of the trail from USI, through the University Parkway/Lloyd Expressway Interchange, and along University Parkway to the Majestic Place Site.
+Therefore, this project should be identified in both the County's Capital Improvement Program and Plan, and preparations made to start to plan for the improvements in advance of development along Roesner Road.